sherlockholmestech/tuxpress-archived/content/posts/2022/12/shostakovich.md

 # Conclusion

 Well, there you have it!
 My summary of Shostakovich and the points where he is great.
 His abilities to convey double meaning and ablity to generate content in such a stict world makes him an indeed extraordinary composer.
 Compared to those from the west, yes, he may not have done as much experimentation as them, but this puts him at a disadvantage, considering his political situation.
 I hope you enjoyed this post, and remember to [subscribe to my email or RSS newletter!](/subscribe)!

+*DISCLAIMER: The opinions expressed in this article are solely that of the author’s, and do not represent the opinions of any organisation, affiliated or otherwise.
+While care has been taken to ensure factual accuracy, statements being fully accurate and impartial is not guaranteed.*